Nepal Travel Guide : Everest Base Camp Trekking

-The Everest Base Camp trek is rich in terms of natural attractions.
+The Everest Base Camp Trekking is rich in terms of natural attractions.
 In lower areas, the trail passes through lush forests where you can hear birds singing high above the forest canopy.
-You can see small rivulets crossing the trail which makes you feel rejuvenated.
-While the lower areas have lush vegetation of oak and pine trees, the higher areas have birch, juniper and pine forests.
+You can see small creeks crossing the trail, which makes you feel rejuvenated.
+While the lower areas have lush oak and pine trees vegetation, the higher areas have birch, juniper, and pine forests.
 However, you can see only shrubs and arid landscapes beyond the treeline.

 Lukla is the gateway to the Everest region.
-This hilly settlement is 40 minute’s flight away from Kathmandu.
-There is an option of walking all the way from Jiri, but it will take some five days to reach Lukla.
+This hilly settlement is a 40-minute flight away from Kathmandu.
+There is an option of walking from Jiri, but it will take some five days to reach Lukla.

 The packing list depends on the trekking season.
 We will provide you with the list of trekking equipment well in advance.
 No technical trekking equipment is required for this trek.
 A three-season plus sleeping bag will be enough for you.

 The Everest Base Camp Trekking cost depends on factors like tour plan (deluxe or standard), group size, and services required.
 The cost of the standard plan is USD 1500 per person.